TL;DR

 Withings Body Comp

-Most accurate bioelectrical impedance measurements
+Most detailed bioelectrical impedance measurements

 Eufy Smart Scale P3